Your cholesterol is too high. What now?

 Make sure your oatmeal does not contain added sugars.
 Also make sure you use “raw,” minimally processed oatmeal (“steel cut oats,” not rolled oats) that needs at least 20 minutes of cooking.

 So steer clear from any oatmeal product that takes less than 20 minutes of cooking.
 Most oatmeal in the supermarket is such processed oatmeal, which often also contains added sugar and is prepared oatmeal (mostly ready in a few minutes), causing high sugar peaks and leading to stiffer and unhealthier blood vessels.

 4. Eat lots of nuts, especially walnuts

 Nuts contain fiber, which lowers cholesterol.
 They are also filled with substances that improve cardiovascular health, like omega-3 fatty acids (walnuts) or vitamin E.

 Of all nuts, walnuts are probably the healthiest choice.
 Walnuts are rich sources of omega-3 fatty acids, which improve cardiovascular health.

 Hazelnuts and almonds are very rich in natural vitamin E, which is also important for blood vessel health.

-A large study, involving more than 27,000 people, found that people who consume nuts at least seven times per week had 20 percent less risk of dying (R).
+A large study, involving more than 27,000 people, found that people who consume nuts at least seven times per week had a 20% less risk of dying (R).